 This course surveys American literature.
 The overview will begin with a study of pre-colonial literature and the experience of the colonizers and the colonized.
 Puritanism and the Romantic/Transcendental movements are explored.
 Students read novels such as The Scarlet Letter, The Grapes of Wrath, and The Catcher in the Rye.
 Lessons learned from classic American literature will assist students in gaining greater understanding of themselves and the world around them.
 Students often respond via the class website to discuss literary texts and to comment on the comments of their classmates.
 Independent reading is assigned each term.
 Expository writing - an ongoing process - is stressed, with a review of accepted usage and sentence structure.
 Writing assignments range from the personal essay, to the critical analysis of a literary work, to practice in writing essays for college applications.
 Students sharpen their composition skills by developing their proficiency with summary.
-Students often engage in group work to collectively think about and to solve thorny literary conundrums.
+Students often engage in group work to collectively think about and solve thorny literary conundrums.

 ENGLISH 11/12 - ADVANCED PLACEMENT LITERATURE & COMPOSITION 5 credits/year This yearlong college course is designed to prepare students for the AP English Literature and Composition exam given in May of each year.
 Students selecting this elective are presumed to have developed solid skills, are highly motivated, thoroughly enjoy reading great literature, and look forward to both written and oral analysis.
-Students also work in groups to find thematic links that run through various literary texts and work to explicate complicated poems.
-Students not only read works of literature; they create their own.
+Students also work in groups to edit plays, find thematic links that run through various literary texts and work to explicate complicated poems.
+Students not only read poetryworks of literature; they create their own and read it aloud.
 When students engage in critical research papers, they rely both on the text and Internet sites such as JSTOR.
-There are frequent timed writings throughout the year to practice for the AP Exam.
+Previous success (B or higher) in an honors-English 11 or AP Language class is required.
+Requirements: Summer reading There are frequent timed writings throughout the year to practice for the AP Exam.
 Graded Requirement: Summer Reading on Associated Works; also, any student who enrolls in an AP course is required to take the AP exam in May.

-- 144 ENGLISH 12 A READER'S JOURNEY Honors - 145 ENGLISH 12 A READER'S JOURNEY
+144 ENGLISH 12 - A READER'S JOURNEY - Honors

+145 ENGLISH 12 - A READER'S JOURNEY